On 21 August, former NASA engineer and now Halloween costume designer Mark Rober flew into London from Los Angeles.

 "It's so ghetto," he jokes.
 This year they've upgraded and included a pocket to hold the phone.
 "You don't need to have as many MacGyver skills this year," he says.

-New designs for this Halloween include integrating the app with the Morphsuits—Rober holds a patent for the integration of apps with clothing and costumes—and a design that uses your phone's
+New designs for this Halloween include integrating the app with the Morphsuits—Rober holds a patent for the integration of apps with clothing and costumes—and a design that uses your phone's accelerometer to make it look like your intestines are being ripped out when someone slaps you on the back.

 Over the next two years Rober says they'll be using more features in your smartphone to create new costume experiences.